Short answer: Aamu.app is an all-in-one productivity tool

 • Newsletters for publishing to an audience.

-• Penpot for graphic design and prototyping.
+• Slides and Penpot for presentations, design, and prototyping.

 • Git for keeping code near product work.